Marquis de Lafayette: Finding a cause

 After the marriage contract was signed in 1773, Lafayette lived with his young wife in his father-in-law's house in Versailles.
 He continued his education, both at the riding school of Versailles, where his fellow students included the future Charles X, and at the prestigious Académie de Versailles.
 He was given a commission as a lieutenant in the Noailles Dragoons in April 1773, the transfer from the royal regiment being done at the request of Lafayette's father-in-law.

 In 1775, Lafayette took part in his unit's annual training in Metz, where he met Charles François de Broglie, Marquis of Ruffec, the Army of the East's commander.
 At dinner, both men discussed the ongoing revolt against British rule in the Thirteen Colonies.
 Historian Marc Leepson argued that Lafayette, "who had grown up loathing the British for killing his father", felt that an American victory in the conflict would diminish Britain's stature internationally.
 Another historian noted that Lafayette had recently become a Freemason, and news of the revolt fired his chivalric – and now Masonic – imagination with descriptions of Americans as "people fighting for liberty".
 Lafayette attended a dinner at this time with the Duke of Gloucester (brother of King George III), who complained about the American Patriots and mocked their beliefs in equality and the right of self-rule.
-Lafayette later recalled the dinner as a turning point in his thinking, and when he learned that Washington was seeking recruits for the Continental Army.
+Lafayette later recalled the dinner as a turning point in his thinking, and the time when he learned that Washington was seeking recruits for the Continental Army.